 These two sunset photos were taken by my boyfriend, @iBoyer.

-The trail from a birds eye view.
-You can see there are several trails leading to the peak, but this is the most popular and well signed and well traveled path.
+There are several trails leading to the peak, but this is the most popular and well signed and well traveled path.